Installing Dry Bilge System:

 Display reads CLEAR: Indicates that there is no water present

-Display reads FAULT: Indicated that the system has ran continuously for 5 minutes
+Display reads FAIL: Indicated that the system has ran continuously for 5 minutes

-solutions for FAULT: filter is clogged there is debris or slim on pickup blog , pump is not operational
+solutions for FAIL: filter is clogged there is debris or slime on pickup blog , pump is not operational